-Billy Gee is a fiction writer based in Chicago.
+Billy Gee is a fiction writer based in Chicago and Southern California.
 His work has been published in Maudlin House, Broad River Review, Gravel Magazine, and other literary journals.
-He is a member of the Chicago Literary Writers and an Assistant Editor at Narrative magazine.
+He is an Assistant Editor at Narrative magazine.
+After Hours, March 2024

 Peanut Butter Balls and the Unanswered Letter - a finalist for the 2023 Rash Awards.
 The story of a father whose son’s near-death bicycle accident forces a confronation of old wounds tied to an unanswered letter.